Project Car 1969 Dodge Charger Nuremberg Daytona; Part 17

 Although we have not recently brought you regular updates on our Project Nuremberg Daytona we have been very busy.
 The car will be going in to the paint booth for its new paint job and return to its factory color very soon.
 Over the past month or so the body has been massaged to a very smooth and sharp condition.
 The nose cone has been the one exception.

-The solution was to purchase the best fiberglass nose we could find and then have a master metal fabricator build a new steel nose as close to factory as possible.
-This was a learning experience for everyone involved and took a great deal of research and testing but the result was beyond my expectations.
+The solution was to purchase the best fiberglass nose we could find and then have a master metal fabricator build a new steel nose as close to the factory as possible.
+This was a learning experience for everyone involved and took a great deal of research and testing, but the result was beyond my expectations.

 Next up, the body gets its new clear coat T7 Dark Bronze paint with white tail stripe.
 The new date code correct 440 and four speed find their new home along with the all new suspension parts.
 The interior will follow along with the new tires and wheels.

 We will show it all to you right here over the next few months.
 However, you will not see the completed Nuremberg Daytona until it is unveiled at the Muscle Car Corvette nationals in Chicago this November.
 This is arguably the most prestigious muscle car show in the Country and the only place we wanted to introduce it to all of you.
-When we get back from the show we will give you an in depth review of Project Nuremberg Daytona as well as the complete show.
-Don’t worry we will have lots and lots of photos of both!
+When we get back from the show, we will give you an in-depth review of Project Nuremberg Daytona, as well as the complete show.
+Don’t worry, we will have lots and lots of photos of both!